-Zayo also works hard to create an inclusive culture that reflects our entrepreneurial roots.
+“We focus on two key areas to drive diversity: cultivating a pipeline of diverse talent in the community and creating an inclusive culture.
+We also work hard to create an inclusive culture that reflects our entrepreneurial roots.
 Everyone has a voice on their work teams, in frequent leadership roundtables and on our Chatter communications platform.
 We drive profit and loss responsibility down to the segment level, which encourages every employee to contribute, learn and grow.”

 “Our inclusion and diversity statement is, ‘Our zeal for inclusion fuels our best work.’
 We wholeheartedly live by this and approach it as an ongoing conversation in which we are all evolving and learning together.
 To us, it’s not an initiative but rather a way of life and a part of our company’s DNA.”

+“As the newest Greenhouse office, we know how important it is to align culture with company values.
+We are developing our Denver culture in an intentional and inclusive way through regular cross-departmental collaboration sessions.
 By rotating this responsibility among our 25 employees in four different departments, we ensure that each employee is able to participate.
 Opening a Denver office was a strategic business objective, and our local culture committee is helping to ensure its success!”

 “When we first launched the women’s program, we thought only women would attend, but the meeting was packed with employees of all genders, ages, and ethnicities, and we received overwhelming feedback about expanding the program for other minority groups.
 Learning that you work with such open-minded and motivated people is an incredible feeling.”

 Start with the Recruiting Process